Winter in Northern Minnesota

 Great Gray Owl © Brian Gibbons

-Stunning scenery encapsulates the Duluth area and beyond, with vast northern forests complementing the grand Lake Superior.
-Even a relatively quiet winter for birding holds the likelihood of finding such northern specialties as Ruffed Grouse, Iceland and Glaucous gulls, Snowy Owl, Black-backed Woodpecker, Northern Shrike, Gray Jay, Boreal Chickadee, Bohemian Waxwing, Snow Bunting, Pine and Evening grosbeaks, Red or White-winged crossbills, and Common Redpoll.
-In addition to these species, a typical winter offers a fair to even good chance of seeing both Northern Hawk Owl and Great Gray Owl.
-Spruce or Sharp-tailed Grouse are possible in the right habitat, and Hoary Redpolls are possible among flocks of Common Redpolls.
+Stunning scenery encapsulates the Duluth area and beyond, with vast northern forests complementing the grandeur of Lake Superior.
+Even a relatively quiet winter for birding holds the likelihood of finding such northern specialties as Ruffed Grouse, Iceland and Glaucous gulls, Snowy Owl, Black-backed Woodpecker, Northern Shrike, Canada Jay, Boreal Chickadee, Bohemian Waxwing, Snow Bunting, Pine and Evening grosbeaks, Red or White-winged crossbills, and Redpolls.
+In addition to these species, a typical winter offers a fair to even good chance of seeing both Northern Hawk Owl and Great Gray Owl, one of the focuses of this tour.
+Spruce and Sharp-tailed grouse are possible in the right habitat.
 Elusive deep forest species such as American Goshawk and American Three-toed Woodpecker are uncommon birding possibilities.
-Winter oddities such as Harlequin Duck, Long-tailed Duck, Varied Thrush, and Townsend's Solitaire have been recorded on previous tours.
+Winter oddities such as Harlequin Duck, Long-tailed Duck, White-winged Scoter, Varied Thrush, and Townsend's Solitaire have been recorded on previous tours.
 And more than one of these tours in past years have turned up Gyrfalcon and Boreal Owl.
-Normal January weather means afternoon high temperatures in the upper teens but, given sunshine and minimal wind, such conditions are entirely tolerable to most visitors and almost pleasant to residents.
+Normal winter weather means afternoon high temperatures sometimes in the teens but, given sunshine and minimal wind, such conditions are entirely tolerable to most visitors and pleasant to residents.
+Proper layering can make even the coldest days of birding enjoyable.

-Our itinerary includes a full day of birding that will let us capitalize on unexpected birding opportunities or allow us to venture well up the scenic North Shore of Lake Superior, trek into farther-reaching woodlands, and/or backtrack if certain species have proven challenging.
+Beginning in 2026, our new itinerary includes an additional full day of birding that will let us capitalize on unexpected birding opportunities or allow us to venture well up the scenic North Shore of Lake Superior, trek into farther-reaching woodlands, and/or backtrack if certain species have proven challenging.

-This unique tour offers not just the possibility of northern owls, grouse, winter finches, and other highly sought specialties, but also the memorable experience of exploring remote bogs and vast boreal forests during the depths of winter.
+This unique tour offers not just the possibility of famed northern owls, grouse, winter finches, and other highly sought specialties, but also the memorable experience of exploring remote bogs and vast boreal forests during the depths of winter.
+The scenery and birding on this tour hold their own special charm.

-No hotel change involved; below zero temperatures likely, but all the birding is from or near the warmth of the van; very early departures; mostly driving and roadside birding with little hiking; relatively short bird list.
+No hotel change involved in our very good quality, single-site accommodation along Lake Superior; cuisine very good to excellent; below zero temperatures likely, but all the birding is from or near the warmth of the van; early departures; mostly driving and roadside birding with little hiking; relatively short bird list.

 Pine Grosbeak © Brian Gibbons